 Each employee shall receive notice of his/her immediate supervisor(s) and/or evaluator.

-Prior to September 30 of the school year, each employee shall meet with his/her supervisor(s) to develop an Improvement Plan based on the six evaluation standards and their indicators.

 Frequency and Time

-Each classified employee shall be evaluated at least once each year.
-In addition, newly employed personnel shall be evaluated following the ninety-day probationary period.
-The evaluator and employee shall meet again after March 1 but prior to the deadline for contract renewal to review both the evaluation and the successful completion of the Improvement Plan.
+Each classified employee with less than four (4) years of continuous service shall be evaluated at least once each year.
+Classified employees, other than classified administrators, with four (4) or more years of continuous service, shall be evaluated once every three (3) years, unless the supervisor determines a need for additional evaluations.
+Classified administrators shall be evaluated annually.
+The evaluator and employee shall meet to review the summative evaluation prior to April 1 of the year requiring an evaluation.

 Evaluation Procedure